Lardomir/TaskSkip/README.md

 - Stay on top of your schedule with automatic reminders and notifications.

 ### 🎮 **Gamification to Boost Productivity**
 - Turn productivity into a fun challenge!
-TaskSpik includes game-like elements to **encourage task completion**.
+TaskSkip includes game-like elements to **encourage task completion**.
 - Earn rewards, track streaks, and stay motivated to beat procrastination.

-## 🚀 Why Use TaskSpik?
+## 🚀 Why Use TaskSkip?
 - **Stay organized** by keeping tasks structured and easy to manage.
 - **Boost motivation** with engaging gamification elements.
 - **Reduce procrastination** with timely reminders and priority settings.
 - **Improve productivity** with a system designed to keep you accountable.

-Start using **TaskSpik** today and take control of your tasks like never before!
+Start using **TaskSkip** today and take control of your tasks like never before!